michaelhartmayer/scratchdog/drmario/drmario.spec.md

         3.4.2.
 The next upcoming pill is visible to the player.
     3.5.
 Locking
         3.5.1.
 Pills lock into place when they land on a supported surface and are not moved for a short duration.
+    3.6.
+Clear Animations
+        3.6.1.
+When a match is made, matched segments flash for 16 frames (~267ms at 60fps) before being removed.
+        3.6.2.
+Viruses are replaced with an "X" or starburst explosion sprite when eliminated.
+        3.6.3.
+Capsule segments flash and disappear along with any viruses in the match.
+        3.6.4.
+Input is disabled during the clear animation; the player cannot move the next pill.
+        3.6.5.
+After the clear animation completes, unsupported capsule segments fall at 4 rows/second (250ms per row).
+        3.6.6.
+Each cascade re-checks for new matches, repeating the clear animation if needed.
 4. Game States
     4.1.
 Clear Condition
         4.1.1.
 A stage is cleared when all viruses are eliminated.